deivinsontejeda/golang-exercise/README.md

 golang-exercise
 ===============

-I purpose to learn Golang, here put some exercise.
+Some exercises in order to learn Go (golang) programming language